HTTP Commands

 Referrer: https://some-service/page

-You can use parameters defined in curly brackets in headers also (for example, to customize the referrer).
+You can also use parameters defined in curly brackets within headers (e.g., to customize the referrer).

-SaveToDB 10 supports HTTP methods: GET, POST, PUT, PATCH, MERGE and DELETE.
+SaveToDB 10 supports the following HTTP methods: GET, POST, PUT, PATCH, MERGE, and DELETE.

-Add a method before the URL, separated by space.
+Add the method before the URL, separated by a space.

 Message Body